These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 T6D03 (A)

-What type of switch is represented by item 3 in figure T2?
+What type of switch is represented by component 3 in figure T2?

 A. Single-pole single-throw